A-Doma/OccupancyScheduleGenerator-OSG-/README.md

 # How to get started?
 + Install directly from github using `pip install --upgrade git+https://github.com/A-Doma/OccupancyScheduleGenerator-OSG-`
 + Launch Jupyter Notebook/Lab
++ Change working directory to the path of the raw data
 + `import OSG` and run the package with `OSG.start(..., df)` replacing ... with the path of the DYD raw data, and df with a dataframe of the metadata.
 # OSG.start():
 Once the `OSG.start()` is activated the interactive interface will initiate a sequence of operations as follows: